jaybxyz/kogisin.github.io/README.md

-# Personal Website
+## Personal Website

-This repository is using Github Pages for hosting my personal website.
+This repository is using Hugo Theme and Github Pages for my personal website.